Codecademy/ugc/content/smyja/how-to-use-graphql-with-django.md

 Let's quickly test our query by doing the following:

-1. Create a superuser account by running `python manage.py createsuperuser` and following the prompts to create a username and password.
+1. Create a superuser account by running `python manage.py createsuperuser` in the terminal window, and following the prompts to create a username and password.
-2. Log into our application as an admin by visiting the `"/admin"` URL.
+2. Log into our application as an admin by visiting the `"/admin"` URL in the browser.
 3. Add restaurants to the database by interacting with the admin dashboard.

 To get the list of restaurants with specific data like `name` and `address`, we can type and run the following query on the browser: